 Press this key: To access this menu: Menu Functions Μ Monitor Monitors loopbacks and alarms, provides a graphical representation of circuit activity, including ES, UAS, SES, and line code. Ρ Performance Provides performance and alarm histories for current, 25-hour, 48-hour, or 31-day periods for either the DS1 or HDSL2 interface.
 Selecting this menu after a remote logon will permit viewing of the H2TU-R Blockage Indicator (BI) History screen, as displayed from the DS1 interface.
-See Figure 11 on page 26 and Figure 17 on page 33.
+See Figure 11 on page 26 and Figure 11 on page 26.
 E Event Log Identifies the 100 most recent system events and reports the date and time of occurrence.
-Selecting this menu after a remote logon displays the Sectionalized Event Log for the H2TU-R. See Figure 23 on page 38.
+Selecting this menu after a remote logon displays the Sectionalized Event Log for the H2TU-R. See Figure 23 on page 39.
 C Config Provides standard configuration options, ADC options, date and time setting, and a reset option (factory settings).
 Also provides a master clear option that clears all performance, alarm, and event log entries.
-Selecting the Config menu after a remote logon will display the Signal Generator menu item, which provides access to the Signal Generator configuration submenu (see Figure 33 on page 60).
-Inventory Provides product information about the various devices that are in the system and lists circuit and device identifications.
+I Inventory Provides product information about the various devices that are in the system and lists circuit and device identifications.
 0 Report Provides four types of reports: Full Report, Short Report, System Information Report, and Event Report.
 R Rlogon/Rlogout Remote logon can be performed from the H2TU-C or H2TU-R. The screen displays Rlogout when the H2TU-C or H2TU-R is remotely logged on to the other unit at the end of the circuit.
 Remote logon from the H2TU-C will permit viewing of the H2TU-R Blockage Indicator History screen, Sectionalized Event Log screen, and BERT Signal Generator configuration submenu.
 To log off from the remote unit, press R .
 Rlogout changes to Rlogon.
 The unit is now locally logged on until R is pressed again to reinitiate the remote logon.
 H Help Provides a glossary of terms used in the maintenance screens, a list of navigational keys, aids for turn-up and printing, and ADC contact information.

-Table 4.
-Logon Screen Menus
+Table 3.Logon Screen Menus